shashwat0426/ANALOG-CRKT/README.md

 OP-AMP

-AC CHARACTERISTICS ANALYSIS (ctrl+alt+a):-
+AC CHARACTERISTICS ANALYSIS (ctrl+alt+a):- frequency must be in the order of GHz for complete analysis.
 FILTERS
 BJT- AMPLIFIER
 NOTE :--  ALL THE CIRCUITS ARE MADE IN TINA-TI TOOL (a simulation software by Texas Instruments)